 How Is the Odyssey Related to the Iliad?

 "The Iliad" and "The Odyssey" are epic poems written by the Greek poet Homer around the 7th or 8th century B.C.
-They are considered two of the most influential early works in Western literature.
+They are considered two of the most influential early works in Western literature and are both ancient Greek stories.
+Most often they were told by oral tradition but after ages of retelling have been written for the world to study and read.
 The poems are interconnected and have strong similarities, even though the message and perspectives in each are different.
 Homer wrote "The Iliad" first, so "The Odyssey" is a sequel with its own plot and character development.

 Epic Poem Style